-Over the past three years, AMCB participated in meetings with the US Midwifery Education, Regulation, and Association (US MERA) workgroup.
+Over the past four years, AMCB participated in meetings with the US Midwifery Education, Regulation, and Association (US MERA) workgroup.
 This workgroup has met through members of a steering committee throughout the year.
 These meetings, and the formation of a number of committees to address specific issues, have led to productive discussions on how to expand access to high quality midwifery care and physiologic birth for all women in all birth settings in the United States in alignment with global standards of the International Confederation of Midwives (ICM).
-Along with AMCB, the group included leaders from ACNM, the ACME, the Midwifery Education Accreditation Council (MEAC), Midwives Alliance of North America (MANA), National Association of Certified Professional Midwives (NACPM), and North American Registry of Midwives (NARM).
+Along with AMCB, the group included leaders from ACNM, ACME, MEAC, MANA, NACPM, and NARM.
 These meetings have led to the potential for collaborative efforts between CNM/CM organizations and CPM organizations.
-AMCB will continue to support these efforts.

-The 2014 AMCB Board of Directors was composed of the following individuals:
+The 2015 AMCB Board of Directors was composed of the following individuals: